cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Skip Header:** Whether to skip the first line of each file.
 Supported formats are 'text', 'csv', 'tsv', 'delimited'.

+**Enable Quoted Values** Whether to treat content between quotes as a value.
+This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
+For example, if this is set to true, a line that looks like '1, "a, b, c"' will output two fields.
+The first field will have '1' as its value and the second will have 'a, b, c' as its value.
+The newline delimiter and embedded quotes cannot be within quotes.
+The quote characters will be trimmed.
+For example, rows below are invalid:
+  1. "\\"d\\""
+  2. "ab

+     c", d

+It also assumes the quotes are well enclosed.
+If there is an unenclosed quote, the data will be determined as invalid and the pipeline will fail.

 **Maximum Split Size:** Maximum size in bytes for each input partition.
 Smaller partitions will increase the level of parallelism, but will require more resources and overhead.
 The default value is 128MB.